leavez/cocoapods-binary/README.md

 cocoapods-binary is not maintained now, because the owner of cocoapods-binary is currently busy.
 Although, this plugin brings us a bunch of advantages in working iOS app development.
-So I created this forked repo inorder to gather PRs to fix issues and merge into the original repository in the future.
+Respectfully, I created this forked repo inorder to gather PRs to fix issues and merge into the original repository in the future.

 ## Installation